DRVTiny/telebot2/README.md

 # DESCRIPTION

-**TeleBot2** - is a Telegram bot to send broadcast notifications, such as that you can receive from your monitoring system.
+**TeleBot2** - is a Telegram bot which mainly usage scenario is sending broadcast notifications as a reaction on some external events, such as what you can receive from your monitoring system.

 It is used in production to send alerts from Zabbix to Telegram Chat Groups.